CRiMiNaL786/DESTROYX/README.md

 ## What is Javes 2.0?
 Javes 2.0 is a telgram userbot that running in python3 + Telethon.
 Born From Javes.
+Against Of Original repo it has many features goss issue is setteled by command .linkshot new help modules
+.hlp and .chk is command
+great feature it has is now it can send plugin by !send command also .updt ahd .updt now are command of new updater also many new modules it can install many modules from external sources

 ## Tap this img to deploy javes in heroku